 The GATE Magnet Program provides an all-day setting, which offers flexibility in scheduling and a wide range of educational opportunities.
 It provides students with a longer period of time for enriched and accelerated learning experiences that stress the use of higher level thinking skills, divergent thinking, and the students' preferred style of learning.
 Students receive instruction based on their academic strengths.

-In 1989, 1998, 2002, and 2006, Circle View was named a California Distinguished School and Circle View became a National Blue Ribbon School in 2003.
+In 1989, 1998, 2002, 2006, 2018, and 2020 Circle View was named a California Distinguished School and Circle View became a National Blue Ribbon School in 2003 and 2019.
 Our school-wide commitment to student achievement is at the heart of Circle View’s success.
 The recognition has validated the outstanding programs and practices in place at our school.
 It has enhanced our staff’s eagerness to innovate and problem solve with the goal of creating the best school experience possible for our students.

 The Ocean View School District Governing Board desires to provide a positive work environment where employees and job applicants are free from harassment and are assured of equal access and opportunities in accordance with law.
 The Ocean View School District is an Equal Opportunity Employer and does not discriminate on the basis of color, race, religion, ancestry, natural origin, age, sex, sexual orientation, gender identity or expression or the perception of one or more of such characteristics, gender, marital or parental status, pregnancy, genetic information, military and veteran status, ethnic group identification, mental or physical disability in its educational programs, activities, or recruitment and employment.
 All communication, with the exception of the Edjoin process, should be directed through the Human Resources Offices of Ocean View School District.
 Any applicant who attempts to directly contact the site Principal, department Director, Board Member(s) or any staff member with the intent of influencing the outcome of the hiring process will be disqualified from candidacy for this position.
 No Person shall be denied employment solely because of impairment which is unrelated to the ability to engage in activities involved in the position(s) or program for which application has been made.
 It is the responsibility of the applicant to notify the employer of any necessary modifications to the job or work site in order to determine whether the employer can reasonable accommodate any known disability.
 Applicants who anticipate needing special accommodations or who have questions about physical access may contact Janet Worley at (714) 847-2551 ext.
 1410 for information regarding the arrangements for accommodations.
 The Ocean View School District is a tobacco-free, drug-free environment.
 Link for employees: Uniform Complaint Policy or Sexual Harassment.
 Link for students: Uniform Complaint Policy or Sexual Harassment Policy.